Gnurro/ArgStrucProject/README.md

 `survey_util.py` can be run to reproduce the preparation and result processing for the survey.
 #### Survey script functions
 Much of this script relies on raw text files that list corpus text IDs, with IDs separated by newline in the files.
-The `read_texts_list()` function reads these files and returns them as `list`.
+The `read_texts_list()` function reads these files and returns their content as `list`.
-The functions `copy_original_texts()` and `copy_edited_texts()` are used to conveniently copy original text files from the corpus and edited text files to the survey directories for further use.
+The functions `copy_original_texts()` and `copy_edited_texts()` are used to conveniently copy original text files from the corpus and edited text files from the `editing` directory to the survey directories for further use.
 `survey_texts_info()` is used check the balance of originally claim-first and -last texts to be used for the survey, based on manually created text list files.
 It also provides information about the topics and main stances of the listed texts. `survey_texts_frequencies()` expresses the information from the former function as a `dict` of counts.